finarioapp/api/documentation/endpoints/CostsIndex.md

 CostsIndex
 ----------
-CostsIndex returns a list of all the investment's costs their ids.
+CostsIndex returns a list of all the investment's costs and their ids.

 ###Endpoint
 Use the following endpoint to access this operation: